-

 Read More -

-This rule monitors for network connectivity to the internet from a previously unknown executable located in a suspicious directory to a previously unknown destination ip.
+This rule monitors for network connectivity to the internet from a previously unknown executable located in a suspicious directory.
 An alert from this rule can indicate the presence of potentially malicious activity, such as the execution of unauthorized or suspicious processes attempting to establish connections to unknown or suspicious destinations such as a command and control server.
 Detecting and investigating such behavior can help identify and mitigate potential security threats, protecting the system and its data from potential compromise.

 Read More -